-No. The Planning Proposal recommends a local provision requiring that the potential for biodiversity impacts need to be considered prior to approval of any Rural Event Site in the RU2 zone.
+No. The proposed LEP amendment and associated DCP provisions include a local provision requiring that the potential for biodiversity impacts need to be considered prior to approval of any Rural Event Site.

 Q8.
 Are there any other likely environmental effects as a result of the planning proposal and how are they proposed to be managed?